jjnether/obsidian_backup/jnetherton/DA/451/_Misc.md

 - Do we want Aliases?
 	- Add to the GWI
 - Guide spec?
-	- describes ATC 451, as it's supoosed to be used
+	- describes ATC 451, as it's supposed to be used
 	- customer copies and puts it in their own spec
 	- let's us put our particulars in